plone/plone.app.contenttypes/README.rst

 When used in Plone 4.x plone.app.contenttypes uses the default z3c.form widgets.
 All widgets work as they used to with Archetypes except for the keywords-widget for which a simple linesfield is used.

-It is recommended to use ``plone.app.widgets`` to switch to the widgets that will be used in Plone5.
+It is recommended to use ``plone.app.widgets`` to switch to the widgets that will be used in Plone 5.

 How to use with plone.app.widgets